The ruins of Cape St George lighthouse at night. Photo: Jon Harris Photography

 Home - Booderee National Park

-The Iluka Beach day use area and the beach access staircase are currently closed while necessary repair work is carried out.
-The end of Iluka Road is also closed in order to prevent entry.
+The Iluka Beach day use area and beach access staircase are currently closed while necessary repair works are carried out.

 Walawaani Njindjiwan Njin Booderee – welcome everyone, this is Booderee.